🔍 Fertilizer Numbers Meaning: The Ultimate Explanation

 Timing Fertilizer Application for Blooms

-4. Post-Bloom: Return to balanced nutrition for plant recovery
+4. Post-Bloom: Return to balanced nutrition to help plant recovery

 ⚠️ Avoid This Common Blooming Plant Mistake